Playing House in Provence a Memoir

 In the household appliances section of the market, Larry and I fall under the spell of a fast-talking salesman who is demonstrating a many-bladed vegetable device that curls cucumbers into spirals, sculpts radishes into tulips, and shreds carrots into confetti.
 We buy one and go home to try it out.
 It cuts fingers into ribbons.

 We let down our guard when we make our way toward the food.
 After all, one must eat.
 We pause to choose among rows of bright-eyed fish lying gill to gill.
-We buy gleaming green, brown, and black olives, each color in its own oval basket, each basket supplied with its own long-handed, rough-wooden spoon.
-We scoop out some of each, count out coins, and move to the pates, sausages, cheeses, fruits, salads, and tiny delicious strawberries – so fresh and unlike their sell-by-date, steroidal American cousins that molder within a day, Provençale berries remain fresh and succulent for at least a week.
+We buy gleaming green, brown, and black olives, each colour in its own oval basket, each basket supplied with its own long-handled, rough-wooden spoon.
+We scoop out some of each, count out coins, and move to the pates, sausages, cheeses, fruits, salads, and tiny delicious strawberries – so fresh and unlike their sell-by-date, steroidal American cousins that turn moldy within a day, Provençale berries remain fresh and succulent for at least a week.